Pothos Plant to Purify the Air in Your Home

 How does it soothe eye irritations?

-Lots of people have noticed one surprising benefit of the pothos plant when their eyes are irritated or they feel tired.
+Lots of people have noticed one surprising benefit of the pothos plant when the have tired or irritated eyes.
 This is especially noticeable after hours of computer exposure or other kinds of eye strain.
 And pothos is believed to help prevent cases of glaucoma or cataracts.